peter88213/yw2mso/docs/usage.md

 ## Scene descriptions

-This will generate a new OpenDocument text document (docx) containing a **full synopsis** with chapter titles and scene descriptions that can be edited and written back to yWriter format.
+This will generate a new Open XML text document (docx) containing a **full synopsis** with chapter titles and scene descriptions that can be edited and written back to yWriter format.
 File name suffix is `_scenes`.